vmoroz/napi-dotnet/Runtime/TypedModel/README.md

   if we try to assign a value to a variable of incompatible type.
 - Typescript does not add any additional runtime checks on its own.
 Instead, it does the most work at the compile time by adding semantic to normal JavaScript code.
-(The only exception are the enums that are discoraged from being used in new code.)
+(The only exception are the enums that are discouraged from being used in new code.)

 We define the C# Node-API typed model to address the same concerns and use the following approach:
 - All types are structs that have a single `JSValue` field.
 They all are wrappers on top of